-The TARE MEMORY softkey 🌣 can be used in two ways to activate records from the Tare Table.
+The TARE MEMORY softkey $\mathbf{\hat{y}}$ can be used in two ways to activate records from the Tare Table.

 Quick Access to Records When the ID of the Tare Table record to be used is known, use the Quick Recall method.
-Enter the ID using the numeric keypad and then press the TARE MEMORY softkey \mathfrak{D} to load the record into the active Tare register/memory.
+Enter the ID using the numeric keypad and then press the TARE MEMORY softkey \textcircled{T} to load the record into the active Tare register/memory.
 If the record is available, the data is loaded.
 If the record is not found, an "ID not found" error displays.

-List Selection

-When the ID of the Tare Table record is unknown, use the List Selection method.
-To use the List Selection mode:
+List Selection When the ID of the Tare Table record is unknown, use the List Selection method.
+To use the List Selection mode: 1 Dress the TADE MEMORY settless 2 with such any presenting data anter

-- 1. Press the TARE MEMORY softkey \$\frac{1}{2}\$ without any preceding data entry.
+- Press the TARE MEMORY softkey without any preceding data entry.
 The Tare Search screen displays. - 2.
 Enter any search restrictions required or leave selections as they are to retrieve all records. - 3.
-Press the SEARCH soffkey to view the selected records in the table. - 4.
+Press the SEARCH softkey to view the selected records in the table. - 4.
 Use the UP and DOWN navigation keys to scroll through the list until the desired record is highlighted. - 5.
-Press the OK soffkey OK to load the selected record from the list. - 6.
-Press the ESCAPE softkey Esc to return to the weighing operation screen without loading the record.
+Press the OK softkey V to load the selected record from the list. - 6.
+Press the ESCAPE softkey (Esc) to return to the weighing operation screen without loading the record.